 The world is one government under the control of an AI called Happy.
 Luka’s a prisoner in The Loop, a barbaric prison for death row inmates who escape death if they’ll allow experimental surgeries.
 After Group A’s experiments turn the prisoners into smiley killers, Luka escapes when his prison warden tries to kill him.
 It’s a crazy, fast-paced adventure of life and death that is impossible to put down.

-Fever 1793 by Laurie Halse Anderson
+by Laurie Halse Anderson

-I was hooked from the first page — and highly recommend this novel.
 This is a well-written story about a real-life historical event when Philadelphia was the U.S. capital city and yellow fever killed thousands of citizens.
 We follow Mattie, a brave young girl, who struggles to survive in an abandoned and diseased city.
 She’s lost her grandfather to looters and doesn’t know where her mother has gone but fortunately finds help from their coffeehouse’s former cook, Eliza.

-The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog by Adam Gidwitz, illustrated by Hatem Aly
+The Inquisitor’s Tale: Or, The Three Magical Children and Their Holy Dog

 This is the story of three children in medieval France who are hunted by the King.
 Fascinating writing shares pieces of the kids’ stories from third-hand witnesses as retold in an inn.
 The writing, the story, the characters, and the themes all pack a big punch adding up to a compelling novel, one of the best I’ve ever read.
-(Sensitive reader warning: There are two scenes with a lot of blood and a few bad words.)
+(Sensitive readers: There are two scenes with a lot of blood and a few bad words.)

-Baba Yaga’s Assistant by Marika McCoola, illustrated by Emily Carroll
+by Marika McCoola, illustrated by Emily Carroll

 FAIRY TALE/GRAPHIC NOVEL

-Goodbye Stranger by Rebecca Stead
+Goodbye Stranger book review by Rebecca Stead

 REALISTIC